Mia06-coder/alx-fe-capstone/travel-planner/README.md

 - **ItineraryDetails** – Contains two main sections:
   - **Overview Card** – High-level summary (airline, class, number of stops, total duration).
   - **Flight Details** – Displays each leg of the journey (departure, arrival, duration, and airline name).
+- Added **ItineraryFareDetails** component to display price breakdown and fare rules.
+- Updated “Book Now” action: now a **link styled as a button** that redirects users to the `/flight/booking` page for a seamless transition to checkout.

 ### Supporting Files